instride-ch/pimcore-data-definitions/README.md

 ![Interface](docs/mapping.png)

+## Requirements
+* Pimcore 5.
+Only with Build 105 or greater.

 ## Getting started/Installation

  * Since Import-Definitions depends on CoreShops ResourceBundle, and the ResourceBundle only exists in DEV yet, you need to set your "minimum-stability" to "dev" in your composer.json